 The Tuskegee Study occurred in 1932 when the U.S. Public Health Service (USPHS) decided to conduct a study on the natural history of syphilis.
 The study initially included 600 Black men, 201 of which didn’t even have syphilis.
 When penicillin was invented and used to treat syphilis in 1943, the participants of the study were denied access to it.
 Eventually, the study was ruled ‘ethically unjustified’, providing participants and their families with reparations for years to come.
 However, this study has been a key point in the Black community’s distrust of the medical community and a huge causal factor of vaccine hesitancy amongst this minority group.
 To learn more about the Tuskegee Study, visit this source.

 Since vaccine hesitancy can be rooted in many different factors, it’s important to identify where it stems from before working through how to overcome it.
 Reflect on why you feel hesitant when it comes to vaccines and speak with a doctor on an action plan that’s best for you to cope with your vaccine anxiety.
 From a general standpoint, there are a few tips a patient can try when working to conquer their fear.

 Confront Your Fear

-The first step in overcoming any fear is being able to name what is making you scared and confronting it.
+The first step in overcoming any fear is being able to name what the perceived risk that’s scaring you and confronting it.
 Take some time to reflect on the reasons why you feel fearful about vaccinations.
 Journaling down your thoughts or talking through your headspace with loved ones can be a great way to process your fear and pinpoint what’s at the root of it.
 Once the root cause is addressed, the patient can begin to cope and control it.

 Share Your Experience